 As membership chair I will continue to promote the club by reaching out to new cyclists, speaking to strangers while on rides, in bike shops and in general telling anyone who will listen what a great club we have.
 I have also held several board positions, including Commodore in the two different sailing clubs.
 I have also been a Explorer Advisor for a BSA Explorer Post, Merit Badge Counselor and was one of four male co-leaders for a Girl Scout cadet- senior troop specializing in backpacking for 20 plus years.

 Sequoia Chair: Randall Braun

 I have been an active cyclist "forever", and my first 100 mile ride was (one of) the first Sequoia Centuries, well over 45 years ago.
-I’ve been the president of the Davis Bike Club and their Double Century and Foxy Fall Century chairs, then published three route guidebooks called “The Cyclists Route Atlas” As many of you know, I invented RouteArrows about ten years ago and the Sequoia Century was again instrumental in allowing me to test my early prototype to mark their routes.
+I’ve been the president of the Davis Bike Club and their Double Century and Foxy Fall Century chairs, then published three route guidebooks called “The Cyclists Route Atlas” As many of you know, I invented RouteArrows twelve years ago and the Sequoia Century was again instrumental in allowing me to test my early prototype to mark their routes.
 RouteArrows are now my livelihood and my passion to help spread the joy of cycling.
 I decided to offer to help with the Sequoia to further that goal and for the pride and gratitude I feel to be able to live and ride in such a beautiful and unique place.
 With your help, I hope to continue to steward The Sequoia as the premier cycling event in the Bay Area and beyond.

 Webmaster: Emily Nishihira